Portland protesters breach fence around federal courthouse

 PORTLAND, Ore.
 (AP) — Authorities declared a riot early Sunday in Portland, Oregon, where protesters breached a fence surrounding the city’s federal courthouse building where U.S. agents have been stationed.

 Police described via Twitter the “violent conduct of people downtown” as creating a “grave risk of public alarm.”
 Police demanded people leave the area surrounding the courthouse, around 1:20 a.m.
-Sunday, and said that those who fail to adhere may be arrested or subjection to teargas and impact weapons.
+Sunday, and said those who fail to adhere may be arrested or subject to tear gas and impact weapons.

 Protesters remained in the streets past 2:30 a.m., forming lines across intersections and holding makeshift shields, as police patrolled and closed blocks abutting the area.
 Multiple arrests were made, but it wasn’t immediately clear how many.